PRBonn/SHINE_mapping/README.md

 python shine_incre.py ./config/maicity/maicity_incre_reg.yaml
 ```

-An interactive visualizer would pop up.
+An interactive visualizer would pop up if you set `o3d_vis_on: True` (by default) in the config file.
 You can press `space` to pause and resume.

 <details>
   <summary>[Expected results (click to expand)]</summary>